 - Building custom middleware, sync jobs, or partner tooling around raw HTTP

-If you are already using the direct API successfully, you do not need to migrate immediately.
+If you are already using the REST API successfully, you do not need to migrate immediately.
 For new JavaScript or TypeScript work, prefer the SDK.